How to register to Vote in India?

-If Election arrives and you don’t have your Voter ID then also you can cast your vote. , your name is mentioned in the election roll.
-You just have to carry your Driving License, PAN Card, Passport etc. any one of them according to your suitability.
+If Election arrives and you don’t have your Voter ID then also you can cast your vote. , your name is mentioned in the electoral roll.
+You just have to carry your Driving License, PAN Card, Passport, etc. any one of them according to your suitability.

 Also it may happen:

-So, in this way as mentioned above the whole process you can register your vote.
+In this way, you can register your vote.
 So, don’t wait, if you have not registered yet then register it.
 Voting is your legal right, be a responsible citizen and caste your valuable vote.